Glossary

 When it is defined as <Feature>, please start the name of your entity with a capital letter, in other cases defined as <feature> use lowercase.

-The resource is a schema definition in the OpenAPI specification.
-It defines the properties of your entity and is named usually equal to <Feature> .
-The resource is used in various places, e.g. for search results, details view, create and update requests.
+The entity/resource is used in various places, e.g. for search results, details view, create and update requests.
 As it is shared, be cautious while making changes to it.
-If the resource differs for different use cases, you can define multiple resources in the OpenAPI specification and adjust the endpoints accordingly.
+If the entity/resource differs for different use cases, you can define multiple entity/resources in the <Entity Schema> and adjust the endpoints accordingly.

 Permission